 1. The Batteries are Low

 Try replacing the batteries with new batteries when you start seeing the blinking green light on your Roku remote control.
-If that doesn’t solve the problem either, there is something else wrong with your remote.
+If that doesn’t solve the problem, there is something wrong with your remote.
 Some users believe that using alkaline batteries works better for Roku remotes.

 2. There is an Interference

 One common cause of the blinking green light on the Roku remote control is interference from other wireless devices near your Roku device.

 These wireless devices include microwaves, cordless phones and speakers, Bluetooth microphones and speakers, wireless headsets, and many more like them.

 If there is something like this close to your Roku device, there is a chance you might experience the blinking green light.